tdiec00/Brew-Master-Index/README.md

 #### Your application must meet these requirements:

   1. Built with HTML, CSS, and JavaScript
-  1. Your application mus include a form
+  1. Your application must include a form
   1. Hosted on Github Pages
   1. Commits to github every day<br>
   1. A `README.md` file that contains your project worksheet, a link to your live site, installation instructions etc.